stiege10/stiege10.github.io/_posts/2021-04-16-hidden-folders-in-zip-on-windows.markdown

 This last result got me thinking I was doing something wrong with the paths, since Windows and Mac Os are using a different folder separator.

-Indeed it turned out that I was not removing leading forward-slash, so the folder and files I added to the zip-file were something like `//path/to/filename` instead of `/path/to/filename`.
+Indeed it turned out that I was not removing a leading forward-slash, so the folder and files I added to the zip-file were something like `//path/to/filename` instead of `/path/to/filename`.